TV with Streaming Apps

 In addition to promotions, I have three more reasons you might want to indirectly subscribe to a service:

-• Device availability.
+- Device availability.
 If you have an older streaming device or television, one or more of your services may not offer an app for it.
 For example, the Paramount+ app isn’t available on my 2017 LG OLED TV.
 They offer the app only on LG TVs made in 2018 or later.
 To solve this problem, I could instead subscribe to Paramount+ via Amazon Channels since the Amazon Prime Video app is installed on my TV.
-In my case, I actually have another option.
-The NVIDIA Shield streaming box hooked up to my TV does offer the Paramount+ app (via the Google Play store).
+In my case, I have another option.
+The Roku streaming box hooked up to my TV does offer the Paramount+ app.

-• Better picture and sound quality.
-When it debuted, the picture and sound quality on CBS All Access was pretty poor compared to bigger services like Amazon and Netflix.
+- Better picture and sound quality.
+When it debuted, the picture and sound quality on CBS All Access (the precursor to Paramount+) was pretty poor compared to bigger services like Amazon and Netflix.
 When Star Trek Discovery came out, the CBS All Access app struggled to reach HD picture quality and did not offer Dolby Digital 5.1 audio.
 On the other hand, if you watched the same content on Amazon instead (with an indirect subscription), they offered it in full HD and Dolby Digital 5.1 — like any other Amazon Prime Video content.
+These days, Paramount+ offers its prestige shows in 4K HDR — matching or exceeding the quality on Amazon.
+A more current example: if you subscribe to AMC+ directly, its TV app offers sound in only stereo or Dolby Prologic sound, whereas the same AMC content on Amazon is available in full Dolby Digital 5.1 audio.

 Rotating Subscriptions

 With so much quality content available via the various streaming services, you can end up paying for services you’re barely watching — for lack of time.
-Or maybe you’ve caught up on everything you want to watch on a particular service until a new series or season comes out.
+Or maybe you’ve caught up on everything you want to watch on a particular service until a new season or series comes out.

 For these reasons, one strategic way to save money is to rotate your streaming subscriptions.
 For example, the only thing I watch on Paramount+ is their Star Trek series (other than the occasional movie to which they have exclusive rights).
-So, it’d be a waste of money for me to subscribe to it between Star Trek series.
-Also, while I want to watch some series (like Discovery and Picard) as soon as each episode drops, for other series (like Lower Decks), I’m fine with waiting until an entire season is available and then binge-watching it.
+So, it’d be a waste of money for me to subscribe to the service between Star Trek series.
+Also, while I want to watch some series (like Discovery, Picard, and Strange New Worlds) as soon as each episode drops, for other series (like Lower Decks), I’m fine with waiting until an entire season is available and then binge-watching it.

 Likewise, I subscribe to Disney+ only when they have a must-see Marvel or Star Wars series that I want to either binge or watch week to week.

-I do the same for Hulu — subscribing only when they have built up enough original TV series (e.g. Ramy, What We Do In The Shadows) or exclusive movies to warrant a subscription.
+I do the same for Hulu — subscribing only when they have built up enough exclusive movies or original TV series (e.g. Dave, Ramy, What We Do In The Shadows, Reservation Dogs) to warrant a subscription.

-One advantage of this strategy is that the company may offer you a returning customer promotion (such as the free month of Hulu that I already mentioned).
+One advantage of this rotation strategy is that companies may offer you a returning customer promotion (such as the free month of Hulu that I already mentioned).

 Free Streaming Via Your Library

-Via your local library, you likely have access to either Kanopy or Hoopla.
+Via your local library, you likely have access to Kanopy and/or Hoopla.
 These no-cost streaming services offer ad-free movies and TV shows via their apps if you register with your library account.

 Their selection is limited, but several times a year I find movies on Kanopy or Hoopla that aren’t available on Netflix, Amazon, or my other paid services.